lucasols/palinter/README.md

 - Only files/folder included in `folders` field will be checked
 - Each file/folder will be checked againts all rules in its context.
 If some rule do not matches an error is throw
-- Empty folders will be warned
+- Empty folders will be warned and ignored

 # Error reporting